-This standard is intended for use by corrosion-control personnel concerned with the corrosion of buried, underground, or submerged tank systems or similar structures, including those used to contain oil, gas, and water.
-It was prepared by Task Group 209 (formerly Work Group T-10A-14b, a subcommittee of Task Group T-10A-14 on Test Methods and Measurement Techniques Related to Cathodic Protection Criteria).
-Task Group 209 is administered by Specific Technology Group (STG) 35 on Pipelines, Tanks, and Well Casings, and is sponsored by STG 05 on Cathodic/Anodic Protection.
+This standard is intended for use by corrosion control personnel concerned with the external corrosion of UST systems or similar structures, including those used to contain oil, gas, and water.

+This standard was prepared by Task Group (TG) 209 (formerly Work Group T-10A-14b), and was revised by TG 364, - sting of Cathodic Protection Systems of Underground Storage Tanks," in 2012.
+TG 364 is administered by Specific Technology Group (STG) 35, -Pipelines, Tanks, and Well Casings," and is sponsored by STG 05, -Gathodic/Anodic Protection."
 The measurement techniques provided in this standard were compiled from information submitted by committee members and others with expertise on the subject.
 Variations or other techniques not included may be equally effective.
-This standard is issued by NACE under the auspices of STG 35 on Pipelines, Tanks, and Well Casings.
+This standard is issued by NACE under the auspices of STG 35.

-In NACE standards, the terms shall, must, should, and may are used in accordance with the definitions of these terms in the NACE Publications Style Manual, 4th ed., Paragraph 7.4.1.9.
-Shall and must are used to state mandatory requirements.
-The term should is used to state something good and is recommended but is not mandatory.
+In NACE standards, the terms shall, must, should, and may are used in accordance with the definitions of these terms in the NACE Publications Style Manual.
+The terms shall and must are used to state a requirement, and are considered mandatory.
+The term should is used to state something good and is recommended, but is not considered mandatory.
 The term may is used to state something considered optional.